 Here Comes The Breakthrough

-Since I was already writing like I speak and not editing while I write, what if I just went ahead and skipped the writing and went right to speaking?
+Since I already was writing like I speak and not editing while I write, what if I just went ahead and skipped the writing and went right to speaking?

 Well, that’s exactly what I did.